With Survicate, you can:

 This way, you can make sure that only your chosen contacts will be able to fill out the survey.

-Use survey skip logic to target the correct audience
+Use survey logic to target the correct audience

 When adding your survey link to a public social media post, it's important to make sure you're collecting responses from the right audience.
-To achieve this, you can use survey skip logic, to show different questions to different contacts.
+To achieve this, you can use survey logic to show different questions to different contacts.

 Host your survey under your domain and change its design